xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/references.md

+References made by this member to other entities.

 ## Signature

 ```typescript
 references?: ReferenceDataModel[] | undefined;
 ```

+## Remarks

+Contains a list of references to other documented entities that this member uses or calls.
+This information enables dependency analysis and cross-reference navigation in the generated documentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>